Getting Started on the Hub

 What is a Local Contexts Project?

 Local Contexts Projects describe the context where Labels or Notices are being applied.
-For example, a project could include: a website, university syllabus, dissertation, research publication, dataset, museum exhibition, archival record, item in a collection, library database, photography collection, voucher specimen, and/or metadata about a record.
+For example, a Project could include: a website, university syllabus, dissertation, research publication, dataset, museum exhibition, archival record, item in a collection, library database, photography collection, voucher specimen, and/or metadata about a record.

-When you create a Local Contexts Project, you will be asked for project details and contacts, and have the option to add metadata.
+When you create a Local Contexts Project, you will be asked for Project details and contacts, and have the option to add metadata.

 Creating Projects allows institutions and researchers to generate Notices and engage, acknowledge, and make visible Indigenous interests in collections, information, and data.
 Communities may then choose how and when to add their Labels.

-Community accounts can apply customized Labels to Local Contexts Projects they create in the Local Contexts Hub and Local Contexts Projects they have been sent by Institution and researcher accounts.
+Community accounts can apply customized Labels to Projects they create in the Hub, as well as to Projects they have been sent by institution and researcher accounts.You can see Projects that have been added to the Hub publicly on the Projects Board.

 How to create a Project